how-toFebruary 1, 2025by Carmanji· 5 min read

 This is the most important question for any prospective buyer, and the answer is nuanced.

-Federal law: Under the 25-year rule, vehicles older than 25 years can be imported into the US without meeting federal safety and emissions standards.
-This is why most imported kei trucks are from the 1990s — they have cleared the 25-year threshold.
+Federal law: Under the 25 year rule, vehicles older than 25 years can be imported into the US without meeting federal safety and emissions standards.
+This is why most imported kei trucks are from the 1990s, because they have cleared the 25 year threshold.
+See our import eligibility guide for a year by year breakdown of which models are now legal.

 Is a Kei Truck Right for You?